svettwer/nothing-but-ts/README.md

 ## Tagged development stages
  * boilerplate: Base packages (frontend, backend, api) to start development from
- * game-finished: Game POC ready to play
+ * game-finished: Game POC, ready to play
  * refactored-business-logic: moved parts of the business logic to the backend + some polish